 ROC curves and precision-recall (PR)curves for model comparisons (PR curves more sensitive to precision and shows that even though we can achieve high recall, but the low precision remains to be a problem and leads to point 1b.)

 Present precision, recall, and F-1 score at chosen threshold (so precision do matter because we can easily achieve 100% recall if we set the threshold low enough, but that leads to a lot of misclassified clusters and low precision/f-1 score).
 This leads to the “cost dependent classification” point below in 2c & 3a, as to how many false positives we are willing to accept and what optimal threshold would be for that particular point.
-Need advice on a more scientific/cost based threshold to determine the method.
+Need advice on a more scientific/cost-based threshold to determine the method.

 Combination of cost-sensitive training, oversampling and cost-dependent classification